 (b) at which the purchase for resale of general produce or prescribed produce, as the case requires, occurs if the place is the premises of the purchaser;

-“metropolitan area” means the area described in the Schedule;
+metropolitan area means the area described in the Schedule;

-“owner” in relation to a vehicle means the person who is the holder of the requisite vehicle licence under the Road Traffic Act 1974 in respect of the vehicle, or, if the vehicle is not licensed under that Act, the person who owns the vehicle or is entitled to the possession of the vehicle;
+owner in relation to a vehicle means the person who is the holder of the requisite vehicle licence under the Road Traffic Act 1974 in respect of the vehicle, or, if the vehicle is not licensed under that Act, the person who owns the vehicle or is entitled to the possession of the vehicle;

-“prescribed area” means the area within a radius of 70 kilometres from the General Post Office at Perth;
+prescribed area means the area within a radius of 70 kilometres from the General Post Office at Perth;

-“prescribed produce” means fruit and vegetables;
+prescribed produce means fruit and vegetables;

-“public market” means the market established by the Authority under this Act.
+public market means the market established by the Authority under this Act.

 [Section 1A inserted by No. 73 of 1969 s.
 2; amended by No. 77 of 1981 s.
 3; No. 6 of 1990 s.
 5; No. 12 of 1995 s.
 3.]